cmanaha/python-elasticsearch-logger/README.rst

 Additional requirements for Kerberos support
 ============================================
-Additionally, the package support optionally kerberos authentication by adding the following dependecy
+Additionally, the package support optionally kerberos authentication by adding the following dependency
  - requests-kerberos

 Additional requirements for AWS IAM user authentication (request signing)
 =========================================================================
-Additionally, the package support optionally AWS IAM user authentication by adding the following dependecy
+Additionally, the package support optionally AWS IAM user authentication by adding the following dependency
  - requests-aws4auth

 Using the handler in  your program